Alexander Rodrigues

 Programs Administrator

-Born and brought up in Brisbane, Alexander Rodrigues graduated from the University of Queensland in 2015 with a Bachelor of Science (Astrophysics) and Arts (Music).
-In 2018, he was the Tasmanian Young Achiever of the Year Finalist and completed a Master’s of Music performance degree in Orchestral Conducting with Professor Johannes Fritzsch at the University of Tasmania.
+Alexander was born in Brisbane and graduated from the University of Queensland with a Bachelor of Science (Astrophysics) and Arts (Music).
+In 2018, he was the Tasmanian Young Achiever of the Year Finalist and completed a Master’s of Music performance degree in Orchestral Conducting with Professor Johannes Fritzsch at the University of Tasmania having also completed a Bachelor of Music with Honours degree at the same institution.

-Alexander learnt the piano and violin from a young age before learning the oboe, and has been the principal oboist of the Tasmanian Youth Orchestra and the UTAS Conservatorium Orchestra.
+Alexander learnt the piano and violin from a young age before learning the oboe and has been the principal oboist of the Tasmanian Youth Orchestra and the UTAS Conservatorium Orchestra.
 While studying at UQ, he learnt pipe organ and was awarded the Organ Society of Queensland’s Pipe Organ Scholarship.
 He has since performed on the instrument with the Queensland Youth Orchestra’s Wind Symphony, the University of Queensland Symphony Orchestra and Chorus as well as the Derwent Symphony Orchestra, Hobart.
 Alexander plays harpsichord and has performed with the UTAS Conservatorium Orchestra, Derwent Symphony Orchestra and regularly performs on a spinet with Ensemble Antiqua.
 Alexander has a huge passion for singing and sings with various choirs around Australia including The Australian Voices, TSO Chorus, Allegri Ensemble, UQ Choral and the National Youth Choir of Australia.
-In 2020, Alexander made his debut as a soloist singing the tenor solo in Handel’s Messiah held at St David’s Cathedral.
-He has continued to appear as a vocal soloist with Ensemble Antiqua, a Tasmanian vocal quartet ‘VoQ’ and has sung the tenor solo in Andrew Lloyd Webber’s Requiem.
+Alexander is also a professional singer having sung at St Patick’s Cathedral, Melbourne, and the tenor solo in Handel’s Messiah, Mozart and Lloyd Webber’s Requiem, Schubert’s Mass in G, with Ensemble Antiqua and Tasmanian vocal groups such as VoQ and Sonus Lux.

-Alexander’s involvement with TYO began when he moved to Tasmania in 2015 and joined the senior orchestra as tutti oboist.
+Alexander’s involvement with TYO began when he moved to Tasmania in 2015 and joined the Tasmanian Youth Orchestra as tutti oboist.
 The following year, he became principal oboist and remained so until 2018 when he surpassed the age requirements.
 He was then invited to help out with projects in the TYO office until becoming Program Administrator in 2020.
-While doing this, he was assistant conductor for the Tasmanian Youth Orchestra (2019-2021) and was conductor for the newly-formed TYO Chamber Orchestra in 2021.
+While doing this, he was assistant conductor for the Tasmanian Youth Orchestra (2019-2021) and was guest conductor for the newly-formed TYO Chamber Orchestra in 2021 and again in 2024.
+From 2025, Alexander has been the TYO Associate Conductor while also serving as Programs Administrator.

 0432 790 040